toss/es-toolkit/docs/reference/predicate/isUndefined.md

 # isUndefined

-Checks if the given value is undefined.
+Checks if the given value is `undefined`.

 This function tests whether the provided value is strictly equal to `undefined`.
 It returns `true` if the value is `undefined`, and `false` otherwise.